github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 A **role** is a set of permissions that can be assigned to a user.
 Roles exist at different levels.

 - Accounts (e.g., organization owner, billing manager for an enterprise account)
-- Resources (e.g., "Write" for a repository, "Admin" for a security advisory)
+- Resources (e.g., "write" for a repository, "admin" for a security advisory)
-- Teams (e.g., "team maintainer")
+- Teams (e.g., team maintainer)

 A person's **access** refers generally to all the abilities the person has in a particular context, regardless of which roles or individual permissions those abilities come from.